ml8/ml8.github.io/index.md

   * [COMP385: Distributed Systems](https://ml8.github.io/comp385)
   * [COMP141: Computer Science I](https://ml8.github.io/comp141)

+### Inclusive + Ethical Computing

+Making Computer Science education (and technology in general) inclusive is an important priority for me.

+Here's a [list](justcs.md) of resources/articles related to justice, diversity, and inclusion in CS that I will try to maintain/update.

 ## Outside the Classroom

 I am originally from Cleveland, Ohio, and received my Ph.D. from The Ohio State University.
-After my Ph.D. work, I was faculty at Moravian College in Bethlehem, Pennsylvania, where I taught a variety of computer science courses.
-I left Moravian to work for Google, where I built streaming data analytics platforms for both internal and Cloud customers.
+Before coming to Rhodes, I was a software engineer at Google, where I built streaming data analytics platforms for both internal and Cloud customers.
 Though it was exciting to work on Google-scale distributed systems, I missed the fulfillment that teaching undergraduates provides me, and joined Rhodes in 2019.

-I live in Downtown Memphis and outside of the classroom I enjoy food and cooking, ice hockey, running, and photography, among other hobbies.
+I live in Midtown Memphis and outside of the classroom I enjoy food and cooking, roller skating, ice hockey, running, and photography, among other hobbies.

-### Education
+## Education

 Ph.D., Computer Science and Engineering, The Ohio State University

 ## Feedback